RensTillmann/super-forms/docs/auto-suggest.md

 * For **Post Categories** the slug name would `category`.
 * For **WooCommerce Product Categories** the slug name would be `product_cat`.

-To exclude categories from the list you can enter each category ID seperated by comma's under the **Exclude a category** option.
+To exclude categories from the list you can enter each category ID separated by comma's under the **Exclude a category** option.

 If you wish to hide empty categories you can do this by enabling the **Hide empty categories** option.